puls-lab/parrot/docs/process.md

 # Process

-This page discusses aspects concerning the `Process` class of parrot.
+This page discusses aspects concerning the `process` module of parrot.

-## Objective of the class
+## Objective of the module

 Continuously recorded raw data containing several cycles of a sinusoidal delay line with the corresponding THz traces are processed.